Alik Griffin

 Cons: Some distortion, softer corners, and edges at faster apertures.

-I was getting asked a lot which lens is better this one or the Pergear 35mm f1.6.
-There are some pros and cons to each and each photographer will have to take those into consideration for what they want.
+I was often asked which lens is better, this one or the Pergear 35mm f1.6.
+Each has pros and cons, and each photographer will have to consider those for what they want.

 Here is a quick technical comparison.
 TTArtisan 35mm f1.4 vs Pergear 35mm f1.6